 - Your marketing emphasizes standardized offerings across locations

-When to Vary Categories by Location
+When to vary categories by location

-Location-specific category strategies are appropriate when:
+Location-specific category strategies fit when:

 - Different locations offer substantially different services